NCLT - a Telescope

 a ParaCorr PLUS Ethos13 Eyepiece.

 Observing is often possible without ballast weight, though the sand or water the eyepieces.
-Light or mid weight eyepieces do not require this
+Light or mid weight eyepieces do not require the

 5lbs ballast weight is great for balancing 12" MOUNTAIN telescopes with heavy eyepieces plus a coma corrector or even a camera.
-16" and bigger telescope sizes will not need the ballast for most observing tasks.
+16" and bigger telescope sizes will not need ballast for most observing tasks.
 We offer (donut shaped) water ballast bags for the 12" MOUNTAIN size which can be filled individually.
-The eyepiece weight may be limited in very low positions but you eyepieces or web cams can be also a great way to observe planets or other low objects to view them on screen or to stack images.
+The eyepiece weight may be limited in very low positions but you eyepieces or web cams can be also a great way to view on screen or to stack images.

 The included bungee